Skydio/revup/docs/amend.md

 **--insert, -i**
 : Instead of amending the given commit, insert the changes in cache as a new commit after the given commit.
 If there are no changes in cache, this inserts an empty commit.
-Cannot be used with --no-edit, since the new commit requires a commit message.
+Implies --edit, since the new commit requires a commit message.

 **--drop, -d**
 : Instead of amending the given commit, drop it and leave any changes